derek-y-lee/FinalProject-FoodDetectionApp/README.md

 # Homework 4 Food Recognition App: Readme

-### Acknowledgement must be given to Google® for gracious open source provisions, most notably the [mlkit](https://github.com/firebase/quickstart-android) package.
+### Acknowledgement must be given to Google® for their open source provisions, most notably the [mlkit](https://github.com/firebase/quickstart-android) package.
+We would like to thank them for their generosity.

 ### Note: for reproducibility, please be sure to follow instructions below.